Skip to main content

 Methods of assessment:

 Continuation of subject: This course prepares students for A2 Music in Form 7.
-This course prepares students for tertiary study in Music and, further, a wide range of industries, such as a musician, composer, songwriter, music producer, sound engineer, music teacher, music therapist, music journalist, music director, music publisher and a music technology specialist.
+This course prepares students for tertiary study in Music and, further, a wide range of industries, such as a musician, composers, songwriters, music producers, sound engineers, music teachers, music therapists, music journalists, music directors, music publishers and a music technology specialist.

 Prerequisites: Students must have completed NCEA Level 2 Music, or Grade 6 Music Performance.
 Students with appropriate musical knowledge and performance ability may gain entry on application to the Head of Music.
 Students are expected to have in-school itinerant tuition or private lessons and play in co-curricular music groups.